mathspp/mathspp/pages/02.blog/yamlutils/item.en.md

 You can clearly see that while the structure of the boxes is the same, their contents are in different languages.

-The problem is that for a long time I didn't use the `frontmatter.yaml` file to store the headers that were identical, meaning I have plenty of pages and blog posts that have duplicated headers in the `.pt.md` and `.en.md` files.
-I could sort this out by hand... but that would be really boring!
+The problem is that for a long time I didn't use the `frontmatter.yaml` file to store the headers that were identical, meaning I have plenty of pages and blog posts that have duplicated headers in the `.pt.md` and `.en.md` files... this is not a nice situation to be in because it makes it harder to have everything updated and synced correctly.
+Of course I could sort this out by hand... but that would be really boring!

 ### Python to the rescue